-ETM 494 Special Topics.
+E ETM 494 Special Topics.
 (1-4)

-- Topics may include the following:

-- Bioremediation.
+Bioremediation.
 (3)

-- Technical-regulatory and policy issues emanating from minetailing and animal waste.
+Technical-regulatory and policy issues emanating from minetailing and animal waste.
 Lecture, case studies.

 Omnibus Courses.
 For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.

 Graduate-Level Courses.
 For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/ aad/catalogs on the Web.
 In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 62.